9elements/datamill/README.md

 # Datamill

 This gem implements a *reactor* processing events in a at-least-once delivery way.
-Events are dispatched to singleton *handlers*, or they represent a message to a *cell* handled by the cell's *behaviour*.
+Events are either dispatched to singleton *handlers*, or they represent a message to a *cell* handled by the cell's *behaviour*.

-Cells are stateful entities identified by `id` and their behaviour's name.
+Cells are stateful entities identified by `id` and the names of their behaviours.

 Persistence for cell data and the reactor message queue is currently provided by Redis.